 Ellie is the co-founder and President of the Jewish Bar Association of Michigan (JBAM), a member of the Immigration Law Section of the State Bar of Michigan Board of Directors, and serves on the Client Protection Fund Committee for the State Bar of Michigan.
 Ellie is also an active member of the American Immigration Lawyers Association (AILA) and the Michigan Coalition for Immigrant and Refugee Rights (MCIRR).

 Ellie Mosko received her Bachelor of Arts in Social Relations from James Madison College, Michigan State University.
 While at Michigan State, Ellie studied abroad in Sydney, Australia, where she also interned with the Human Rights and Equal Opportunity Commission, Social Justice Unit.
 After graduating from Michigan State, Ellie spent six weeks performing volunteer services in the Northern Volta Region of Ghana.

-Ellie is licensed to practice in the State of Michigan and in the United States District Court, Eastern District of Michigan, and in the United States Court of Appeals for the Sixth Circuit.
-Since immigration law is federal, Ellie can practice immigration law in any state in the United States.
+Ellie is licensed to practice in the State of Michigan, the United States District Court - Eastern District of Michigan, and in the United States Court of Appeals for the Sixth Circuit.
+Since immigration law is federal, Ellie can practice immigration throughout the United States.

 Copyright © 2019 Mosko Law PC - All Rights Reserved.